Nicholas Serota: Early life

-In 1969, Serota became Chairman of the new Young Friends of the Tate organisation with a membership of 750.
-They took over a building in Pear Place, south of Waterloo Bridge, arranging lectures and Saturday painting classes for local children.
-The Young Friends staged their own shows and applied for an Arts Council grant, but were asked to desist by the Tate Chairman and Trustees, who were concerned with the appearance of official backing for these ventures.
-Serota and his committee resigned, which caused the end of the Young Friends, whose accommodation was taken over for rehearsals by the National Theatre.
+In 1969, Serota became chairman of the new Young Friends of the Tate organisation with a membership of 750: they took over a building in Pear Place, south of Waterloo Bridge, arranging lectures and Saturday painting classes for local children.
+The Young Friends staged their own shows and applied for an Arts Council grant, but were asked to desist by the Tate chairman and trustees, who were concerned with the appearance of official backing for these ventures.
+Serota and his committee resigned, which precipitated the end of the Young Friends, whose accommodation was taken over for rehearsals by the National Theatre.

-In 1970, he joined the Arts Council of Great Britain's Visual Arts Department as a regional exhibitions officer.
-In 1973 he was made Director of the Museum of Modern Art, Oxford (now Modern Art Oxford), where he organised an early exhibition of work by Joseph Beuys and formed a working relationship with Alexander "Sandy" Nairne, who worked with Serota at various points in the following years.
+In 1970, Serota joined the Arts Council of Great Britain's Visual Arts Department as a regional exhibitions officer.
+In 1973 he was made director of the Museum of Modern Art, Oxford (now Modern Art Oxford), where he organised an early exhibition of work by Joseph Beuys and formed a working relationship with Alexander "Sandy" Nairne, with whom he worked at various points in the following years.

 Whitechapel directorship

-In 1976, Serota was appointed Director of the Whitechapel Gallery in London's East End.
+In 1976, Serota was appointed director of the Whitechapel Gallery in London's East End.
 The Whitechapel was well regarded but had suffered from lack of resources.
-Serota assembled at the Whitechapel a staff including Jenni Lomax (later Director of the Camden Arts Centre), Mark Francis (later of Gagosian Gallery) and Sheena Wagstaff (later Chief Curator of Tate Modern), and organised exhibitions of Carl Andre, Eva Hesse and Gerhard Richter as well as early exhibitions of then emerging artists such as Antony Gormley.
+Serota assembled at the Whitechapel a staff including Jenni Lomax (later director of the Camden Arts Centre), Mark Francis (later of Gagosian Gallery) and Sheena Wagstaff (later chief curator of Tate Modern), and organised exhibitions of Carl Andre, Eva Hesse and Gerhard Richter as well as early exhibitions of then emerging artists such as Antony Gormley.

 In 1976 he was a judge for an art competition run by the brewers Trumans.
-In 1980, assisted by Alexander "Sandy" Nairne, he organised a two-part exhibition of 20th century British sculpture.
+In 1980, assisted by Sandy Nairne, he organised a two-part exhibition of 20th century British sculpture.
 In 1981, he curated The New Spirit in Painting, with Norman Rosenthal and Christos Joachimides for the Royal Academy.

 The shows, where Serota was helped by his administrator Loveday Shewell, often received adverse reviews in the press, which reacted with an uncharacteristic dislike for contemporary avant-garde art.
 Thus Serota remained somewhat distanced from the English establishment, although developing a growing reputation internationally in the art world.

-In 1984–1985, Serota shut down the Whitechapel for over 12 months for extensive refurbishment.
-A strip of land had been acquired, which allowed a design by architects Colquhoun and Miller for a first-floor gallery, restaurant, lecture theatre and other rooms.
+In 1984–1985, Serota shut down the Whitechapel for over 12 months' extensive refurbishment.
+A strip of land had been acquired, which allowed a design by architects Colquhoun & Miller for a first-floor gallery, restaurant, lecture theatre and other rooms.
 Although receiving wide approbation, the scheme was in deficit by £250,000.
-In 1987, Serota raised £1.4m in an auction of work, which he had asked artists to donate, paying off the debt, and creating an endowment fund to allow future exhibitions of more unconventional work, unlikely to attract a commercial sponsor.
+In 1987, Serota raised £1.4 million in an auction of work, which he had asked artists to donate, paying off the debt, and creating an endowment fund to allow future exhibitions of more unconventional work, unlikely to attract a commercial sponsor.